 Morning Music at the Old Museum has featured soloists and chamber groups from the Queensland Youth Symphony throughout 2017.
-The series, now in it's fourth year, presents an hour or so of familiar and modern music specially chosen for mid-week morning listening and has become a popular edition to the activities roster of many retirement villages and nursing homes around Brisbane.
+The series, now in its fourth year, presents an hour of familiar and modern music specifically chosen for mid-week morning listening and has become a popular edition to the activities roster of many retirement villages and nursing homes around Brisbane.

 Thank you to Collin Myers, immediate past president of QYO, who began this initiative and continues to curate and present it.
 Thank you also to pianist Julian Wade who has performed alongside the QYS musicians throughout the year.